sunfanyunn/RL-Factor/README.md

-# LLM-POMDP
+# RL-Factor

-- `run_env_generation.py` contains the entry point for code for using language to generate/modify a POMDP
+This repository aims to:

+(a) train a policy on top of generated PyGame environments (b) evaluate the trained policy on the "ground-truth" environments (the games under the directory `ple`, cloned from https://github.com/ntasfi/PyGame-Learning-Environment/tree/master)

+A generated PyGame environment looks like

-- `game_strcture.py` contains the code for the hypergraph representation
+- `LLM-POMDP` contains the code for which we use to generate the environments (very outdated - I am developing this in another repository)
-- `rl_train.py` contains the RL training code (flappy bird for now)
+- `rl_train.py` contains the RL training code

 refer to `go.sh` to start the training

-###

-All the environments we use will be from https://github.com/ntasfi/PyGame-Learning-Environment/tree/master

-###
+### Miscellaneous

-To fix storage location bug or Ray 2.9.2:
+To fix storage location bug or Ray 2.9.2 (you might not have to do this):

-change the `/data2/sunfanyun/miniconda3/lib/python3.9/site-packages/ray/tune/impl/tuner_internal.py:445`
+change the `/data2/sunfanyun/miniconda3/lib/python3.9/site-packages/ray/tune/impl/tuner_internal.py:445` to
-to
 ```
 storage_local_path = run_config.storage_path or _get_defaults_results_dir()
 ```